Orston: History

+Governance

+Orston has a parish council and belongs under Rushcliffe Borough Council.
+The member of parliament for the Newark constituency, to which Orston belongs, is Robert Jenrick of Reform UK.

 Gypsum, brickworks and spa

 There are still gypsum quarries in the area.
 Indeed, Orston in earlier centuries was once primarily a mining village, and probably the most important source of gypsum in the East Midlands.
 According to the Nottinghamshire volume of the Victoria History of the Countries of England, the gypsum at Orston was the "finest in the Kingdom".
 The remains of several brickworks have also been identified.
 Mining subsidence has been a problem in some parts of the village, affecting also the church.
 A full account of the quarrying and mining in the village has appeared.

 The village had a brief 18th-century period as a medicinal spring for "hydrochondriac melancholy, scurvy, want of appetite, indigestion, stoppage of urine, obstruction of the bowels, ulcers in the lungs, and for spitting of blood", but there does not appear to have been appreciable commercial development of the spring.

 Amenities

 The village contains two churches: St Mary's Anglican Church, and Orston Methodist Church.
 St Mary's is a Grade I Listed Building that forms part of the Cranmer Group, with St Thomas's, Aslockton, St Mary and All Saints, Hawksworth, St John of Beverley, Scarrington, St Helena's, Thoroton and St John of Beverley, Whatton.
 Services are held about twice a month.
 The north aisle displays a restored military drum beaten at the Battle of Waterloo.
 A notable record of the possessions owned by the church was made in the 16th century.

 The Methodist church is part of the Grantham and Vale of Belvoir Circuit.
 Services are held on alternate Sunday mornings.

 The eight other listed buildings in the village are all Grade II.
 Among them is Orston Hall (once Orston Rectory) by the architect Charles Baily.

 The nearest shopping centres are at Bingham (6 miles, 10 km) and Newark (10 miles, 16 km).